-- 1. Follow the steps in Creating Products Overview to start your E-Commerce server. - 2.
-In a browser on your E-Commerce server, go to http://localhost:8002/coupons/to open the coupon administration tool, and then select Create Coupon. - 3.
+- 1. Start the E-Commerce Service on your site.
+For details, see Start the E-Commerce Service. - 2.
+In a browser on your E-Commerce server, go to http://localhost:8002/coupons/ to access the E-Commerce Coupon Administration tool.

+- 3. On the Coupon Codes page, select Create Coupon. - 4.
 On the Create New Coupon page, enter the following information. - Coupon Name: The name you want to give the coupon, such as "January 15% Promotion".
 The name must have fewer than 30 characters. - Category: A list of possible classifications for your coupon, such as "Course Promotion" and "Financial Assistance".
 Categories can help you keep track of your coupons. - Valid from and Valid until: The dates and times when the discount or enrollment code is valid for use.
-The time zone is set to Universal Coordinated Time (UTC). - Discount Value: The discount that you want to apply to the course fee, specified as a percentage between 1% and 99% or a fixed amount in U.S. dollars. - Client: The name of the organization that you create the codes for.
+The time zone is set to Universal Coordinated Time (UTC). - Email Domains: Optional.
+A list of comma separated domains.
+If specified, only users registered with an email address that matches can use the coupon.
+If null, any user can use the coupon. - Discount Value: The discount that you want to apply to the course fee, specified as a percentage between 1% and 99% or a fixed amount in U.S. dollars. - Client: The name of the organization that you create the codes for.
 Note that the current system cannot automatically send this organization an invoice for the codes you create.
 For more information, see Specify Invoicing Options and View the Invoice for a Coupon. - Note (optional): Any additional information that you want to add to your coupon, such as why the coupon was created.
 The note is visible on the coupon page in the coupon administration tool and in the .csv file for the coupon.
 It is not visible to learners. - Tax Deducted Source (TDS): This field is not yet active.